 1. What have scientists discovered?
-What has it been called?
+What has it been named?
 2. Describe the comet.
 3. What happens when a comet approaches the Sun?
-4. How close will the BB comet come to Earth?
-5. How long does it take for BB to complete an orbit?
+4. How close will the BB comet get to Earth?
+5. When will BB return?
 RITICAL THINKING What are your thoughts on the BB comet that is approaching Earth?
+2. How do you think scientists can tell the difference between comets and other heavenly bodies, such as asteroids?